 Now since the state-vector does not necessarily point entirely along one axis but can have components along both axes, the electron is not actually in the box or actually out of the box.
 Rather, the electron is just potentially in or out of the box, but not actually either.
 So the state vector, or wave function, represents only a potentiality for something to exist in a definite place.

 In quantum mechanics the state-vector represents a potential for something actual, rather than simply something actual.
-But we cannot observe a merely potential position, for when we look, we only see it actually in the box or actually out of the box—never potentially both in and out of the box at the same time.
+But we cannot observe a merely potential position, for when we measure position, we only measure an actual position in the box or out of the box—never potentially both in and out of the box at the same time.
 In quantum mechanics, when a system is measured, the state changes from being a potential for several things to actually being one thing.
-This means that when the system is observed, the state vector must suddenly jump so that it is pointing along just one axis or another, and not somewhere in between.
+This means that when the system is measured, the state vector must suddenly jump so that it is pointing along just one axis or another, and not somewhere in between.
 It is as if we could only see the shadow of the potential state, as it is projected onto an axis of actuality.
 Thus, the transition from potential to actual is often called a projection.

 In Newton's mechanistic universe, not only was reality made of matter which followed strict deterministic law, but it was thought to be composed of many separate, independent material particles.
 So far on our journey into the quantum realm, the materialistic and deterministic assumptions have been undermined.
 First, we found that the particles were not substantial bits of solid matter but rather waves of potentiality.
 Then we found that, while these waves of potentiality themselves are determined, their projection into actuality exhibits spontaneity.
 Next, we will investigate whether this quantum world, like the classical world, is really composed of separate, independently existing entities.
 In other words, is this new world of potentiality a "Many" or a "One"?